-The datalog and the alarm log will be erased.
-This function cannot be undone, so ensure the datalog and history log have been saved before continuing.
+The datalog, sample summary log, and the alarm log will be erased.
+This function cannot be undone, so ensure the datalog, sample summary and history log have been saved before continuing.

 NOTE: This is a permanent erase that is non-recoverable from the internal memory.
 This does not erase any data from the USB stick, but will clear the internal data and history log to start new logs.
 Ensure the data is downloaded and verified prior to erasing the logs.